Rigidity of Kleinian groups via self-joinings: measure theoretic criterion: Introduction

-\begin{Rmk} \begin{itemize} \item If $\Gamma<\so(3,1)$ is convex cocompact with $\La$ connected, then $\Omega$ is disconnected \cite[Chapter IX]{Maskit1988Kleinian}; hence Theorem \ref{high} applies. \item We say $\La \subset \S^n$ {\it doubly stable} if for any $\xi\in \La$, there exists a circle $C$ containing $\xi$ such that for any sequence of circles $C_k$ converging to $C$, $\#\limsup (C_k\cap \La)\ge 2$.{\footnote{ The limsup of a sequence of subsets $S_k\subset \S^n$ is defined as $\limsup S_k=\bigcap_{k} \overline{\bigcup_{j\ge k} S_{j}}.$}} If $\Omega$ has at least two components, then $\La$ is doubly stable (Lemma \ref{lem.doubly}) but there are also examples of $\La$ doubly stable while $\Omega$ connected.
-We prove Theorem \ref{high} whenever $\La$ is doubly stable (see Theorem \ref{high2}). \end{itemize} \end{Rmk} In terms of the quasiconformal deformation indicated in Figure \ref{fig.QC}, our theorem implies that the union of circular slices of the left limit set which are mapped into circles has zero $\cal H^\delta$-measure.
+In terms of the quasiconformal deformation indicated in Figure \ref{fig.QC}, our theorem implies that the union of circular slices of the left limit set which are mapped into circles has zero $\cal H^\delta$-measure.

 Note that $(n+2)$-distinct points on $\S^n$ form the set of vertices of a unique ideal hyperbolic $(n+1)$-simplex of $\H^{n+1}$.
 Gromov-Thurston's proof of Mostow rigidity theorem (\cite{Gromov1981hyperbolic}, \cite{thurston2022geometry}) uses the fact that a homeomorphism of $\S^n$ mapping vertices of every maximal volume $(n+1)$-simplex of $\H^{n+1}$ to vertices of a maximal volume $(n+1)$-simplex is a M\"obius transformation.